AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 Given this access type declaration we can then instantiate :ada:`Ada.Unchecked_Conversion`.
 The resulting function name is a matter of style but is appropriate because the function allows us to treat an address as a pointer to an :ada:`Acceleration` value.
+We aren't changing the address value, we're only providing another view of that value, which is why the function name is not :ada:`To_Acceleration_Pointer`.

 The following is the device driver routine for getting the scaled accelerations from the device.
 The type :ada:`Three_Axis_Accelerometer` is the device driver